 Opening a Singapore Corporate Bank Account

-The banking requirements, application procedure and the time taken for opening are also all different.
-Some banks may offer an initial waiver period of bank charges, for any basic banking procedures such as depositing and withdrawing cash, or checking on the status of the account.
+The banking requirements, application procedure, and the time taken for opening are also all different.
+Some banks may offer an initial waiver period of bank charges, for any basic banking procedures such as depositing and withdrawing cash or checking on the status of the account.

 Generally, you will need the following to open the account:

 - A resolution by the company’s board of directors sanctioning the opening